OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-Vimeo started off as a consumer/prosumer platform that purchased the Livestream brand a few years back.
-Thanks to this acquisition, the platform offers both live streaming and video-on-demand services as well as options for pay-per-view and OTT video distribution.
+Vimeo started as a consumer/prosumer platform that purchased the Livestream brand a few years back.
+Thanks to this acquisition, the platform offers both live streaming and video-on-demand services and options for pay-per-view and OTT video distribution.

 Premium plans are packaged and sold under the Livestream name.